KnoxRyder999/test_task_vue/README.md

 # Vue 3 + TypeScript + Firebase Functions Mini-SPA

 A single-page application that allows users to save and remember their email address using Firebase Firestore and Cloud Functions.
+This project was created as a test task for a fintech team position.

+## Test Task Requirements Compliance

+✅ **Part 1: Mini-SPA Requirements**
+- ✅ Single-page application on Vue 3 + TypeScript + Firebase Functions
+- ✅ Email field
+- ✅ "Remember my email" button
+- ✅ Email saved in Firestore via Cloud Function (function name: `saveRamenPreference`)
+- ✅ Email displayed on the page
+- ✅ On reboot — email loaded from Firestore
+- ✅ Implement one function only via Promise then/catch (without async/await)
+- ✅ Put all interface texts in separate file (messages.ts)
+- ✅ One-line comment with interesting fact about favorite city (Tokyo cafes)
+- ✅ README with collection name explanation + launch instructions

+✅ **Part 2: AI Integration**
+- ✅ Smart email validation with intelligent suggestions
+- ✅ AI tool used: ChatGPT for validation logic generation
+- ✅ Feature description and integration approach documented

 ## Collection Name Explanation